Slay in Your Lane: Reception

-Funmi Fetto, described the book in British Vogue as "a comprehensive, inspirational tool book [...] that is bound to resonate with many black British women seeking to assimilate the heritage of their parents with their sense of place in British society."
+Funmi Fetto described the book in British Vogue as "a comprehensive, inspirational tool book [...] that is bound to resonate with many black British women seeking to assimilate the heritage of their parents with their sense of place in British society."

 Corrine Corrodus, reviewing the book in The Daily Telegraph, described it as "one of the most satisfying attempts in recent years to answer the question: why do black British women feel that their success is hindered? [...]
 This book is as much a rallying cry to black women across the British Isles as it is a solid foundation for serious discussions about modern race relations."

 In July 2018 it was a BBC Radio 4 Book of the Week.

-Slay In Your Lane: The Journal
+Slay in Your Lane: The Journal

-In 2019 Adegoke and Uviebinené published Slay In Your Lane: The Journal, illustrated by Sherida Kuffour.
+In 2019 Adegoke and Uviebinené published Slay in Your Lane: The Journal, illustrated by Sherida Kuffour.

 Slay in Your Lane: The Podcast

 In April 2020, Adegoke and Uviebinené launched Slay in Your Lane: The Podcast, which covers news and popular culture topics discussed in the book.
+The podcast is produced by Studio71.